Best France Work Visa Guide for Indian Workers 2026

 Here is the specific scenario that applies to the largest segment of Indian applicants:

-You are an IT professional (software developer, data engineer, cloud architect, DevOps specialist, cybersecurity analyst) with a job offer from a French company in Ile-de-France, Auvergne-Rhone-Alpes, or another major tech region.
+You are an IT professional (software developer, data engineer, cloud architect, DevOps specialist, cybersecurity analyst) with a job offer from a French company in Ile-de-France or another region where the current shortage list includes your role.

 Your fast-track path:

-- Your role almost certainly falls under FAP code M2Z90 (Informaticiens) on the Metiers en Tension list for your region
+- Your role may fall under FAP code M2Z90 (Informaticiens) where the current Metiers en Tension list includes it; confirm the regional entry

 - This means your employer is EXEMPT from the 21-day France Travail job posting and the entire labour market test

-- Your employer files on ANEF with the shortage list exemption, reducing DREETS processing to 2-4 weeks instead of 6-8
+- Your employer files on ANEF with the shortage list exemption, removing the 21-day advertising stage; exact DREETS timing still depends on the region and file

 - Total timeline: 8-12 weeks from employer ANEF filing to visa in hand